Fato07/MasterThesis/README.md

 cd masterthesis/
 # Start up redis and Postgres containers in the background
 docker-compose up -d redis db
-# Start the CursedChrome backend
+# Start the backend
 docker-compose up cursedchrome
 ```

 Once you start up the backend you'll see an admin username and password printed to the console.
 You can log into the admin panel at `http://localhost:8118` using these credentials (you will be prompted to change your password upon logging in since the one printed to the console is likely logged).

-## Installing the CursedChrome CA for Proxying HTTPS
+## Installing the certificate CA for Proxying HTTPS

 Once you have the backend setup, log in to the admin panel at `http://localhost:8118` (see above) and click the `Download HTTPS Proxy CA Certificate` button.
 This will download the generated CA file which is required in order to proxy HTTPS requests.